 It is not possible to predict the further effect of any changes in the methods by which LIBOR and EURIBOR rates are determined, nor is it possible to predict the effect of any other reforms or proposals affecting LIBOR and EURIBOR that may be enacted in the future, and may adversely affect the trading market for securities that bear interest at rates based on LIBOR or EURIBOR, including the notes.
-In addition, any future changes in the method pursuant to which LIBOR or EURIBOR is determined or the transition to a successor benchmark may result in, among other things: (i) a sudden or prolonged increase or decrease in LIBOR, EURIBOR or any successor benchmark rates; (ii) a delay in the publication of LIBOR, EURIBOR or any such benchmark rates; (iii) a change in the rules or methodologies in LIBOR, EURIBOR or any successor benchmarks; and (iv) LIBOR, EURIBOR or any successor benchmarks; and (iv) LIBOR, EURIBOR or any successor benchmark rate no longer being determined and published.
+In addition, any future changes in the method pursuant to which LIBOR or EURIBOR is determined or the transition to a successor benchmark may result in, among other things: (i) a sudden or prolonged increase or decrease in LIBOR, EURIBOR or any successor benchmark rates; (ii) a delay in the publication of LIBOR, EURIBOR or any such benchmark rates; (iii) a change in the rules or methodologies in LIBOR, EURIBOR or any successor benchmarks that discourage market participants from continuing to administer or participate in LIBOR, EURIBOR or any successor benchmarks; and (iv) LIBOR, EURIBOR or any successor benchmark rate no longer being determined and published.
 Accordingly, such proposals for reform and changes in applicable regulation could have a material adverse effect on the value of and return on the notes (including potential rates of interest thereon).